February Tips and Tasks

-Scale can be a problem on hollies and other shrubbery outside and on house plants indoors.
+Scale can be a problem on hollies and other shrubbery both outside and on indoor houseplants.
 Scale are small, hardbodied insects that often look like bumps on the bark or leaves of the plant.
 Scale on landscape plants can be treated with horticultural oils.
 Follow the label directions and use the spray rate recommended for the time of year.
 Acephate (Orthene), carbaryl or insecticidal soap can also be used.
 Insecticidal soap is a good choice for scale on houseplants.
 A second treatment after two weeks is generally needed to control newly emerged scale insects.
 With any product, read and follow all label directions and remember that thorough coverage is critical for control.

-Plants naturally change color in the winter and even evergreens like azaleas, gardenias and camellias can experience yellowing.
+Plants naturally change color in the winter and even evergreens like azaleas, gardenias, and camellias can experience yellowing.
 Older leaves naturally yellow and drop off.
 If azaleas are discolored and the leaves show stippling (tiny discolored spots), spider mites could be the culprit.
 Spider mites can be controlled with horticultural oil or insecticidal soap.

 Dormant pruning of fruit trees and grapevines should be done in February as should heavy pruning and rejuvenation pruning of most ornamental shrubs.
 Remember to wait and prune spring flowering shrubs such as azaleas and forsythia after they bloom.

 If you are using a preemergent herbicide to control summer annual weeds (including crabgrass) in your lawn, aim to apply it around Valentine’s Day.
 If these chemicals are applied too late, you will not get adequate weed control.
 Read and follow all label directions.
 Avoid weed-and-feed formulations and wait until mid-May to June to fertilize warm season lawns.